Can Soda Dissolve Teeth? The Worst Drinks For Dental Health

 - Gently put baking soda on your teeth and swish it in your mouth for as long as you can before rinsing, for alkalinity.
 (Don’t brush with it, though, as it is abrasive on your teeth.)

-- Whitening and tartar-control toothpastes are terribly hard on your teeth.
+- Avoid whitening and tartar-control toothpastes, which are terribly hard on your teeth.
 The chemically-achieved slippery “feeling” of clean, and the minty taste, give you a false sense of security about your teeth actually being clean.

 The health of your teeth and gums is foundational to the health of your whole body!
 Holistic or “biological” dentists like Dr. Jorgenson understand that, and they treat your mouth as part of the whole “you.”